Kansas State vs. Florida Atlantic: Odds, spread, over/under - NCAA Tournament Elite Eight

 - Odds to win the national championship: +1200

-- Sportsbooks rate Kansas State considerably higher (10th-best in college basketball) than the computer rankings do (28th).
+- In terms of its odds to win the national championship (+1200), Kansas State is 10th-best in the country.
+It is far below that, 28th, according to computer rankings.

-- The Wildcats' national championship odds have jumped from +15000 at the start of the season to +1200, the 38th-biggest change among all teams.
+- Oddsmakers have moved the Wildcats' national championship odds up from +15000 at the beginning of the season to +1200.
+Among all teams in college basketball, that is the 38th-biggest change.

-- Based on its moneyline odds, Kansas State has a 7.7% chance of winning the national championship.
+- Kansas State's chances of winning the national championship, based on its odds, are 7.7%.

 Florida Atlantic Futures Odds